40 New Retail Industry Insights & Trends

 Looking at the top categories amongst retailer social accounts, you can see which draws the most attention from consumers.

-Social listening analysis reveals more than just the messages that are aimed directly at the brands to show what people discuss as it relates to customer service.
+Social listening analysis reveals more than just the messages aimed directly at the brands to show what people discuss regarding customer service.